Memory effects in a dynamical decoupling process: Introduction

 The paper is organized as follows: In Sec.\ \textrm{II} we briefly introduce the theory of parity kicks and the standard dynamical decoupling.
 In Sec.\ \textrm{III}, our non-Markovianity measures are reviewed, tailored and extended to evaluate the memory effects in dynamical decoupling.
 Next, these measures are applied to a dynamical decoupling process with two or more kicks in Sec.\ \textrm{IV} to establish quantitative connections between the effect of control and the strengths of memory effects.
-In Sec.\textrm{V}, we illustrate our finding with a dissipative quantum Rabi model controlled by one and many cycles of parity kicks in different regimes.
+In Sec.\textrm{V}, we propose sufficient conditions for the commutation between a parity kick and the uncontrolled dynamical map and illustrate our finding with a dissipative quantum Rabi model in different regimes.
 At last, we summarize our work in Sec.\ \textrm{VI}.